fonq/rabbitmq-tools/mq-maintenance.fonq.nl/README.md

 If you want to send messages to the exchange using the topic method, choose "amq.topic" in the exchange field and fill in the routing key that you chose.
 A handy setting is the "message count" which allows you so send many (duplicate) messages at once.

 ##### Direct version
-If you want to send messages to the direct exchange e.g. delivery them to a single queue, choose amq.direct or leave the exchange field empty (direct = default).
+If you want to send messages to the direct exchange e.g. have your messages delivered to a single queue, choose amq.direct or leave the exchange field empty (direct = default).
 In the routing key field enter the name of the queue, enter some payload and select the amount of test messages that you want to send.
 And ofcourse press publish to actually send them.

 #### Modify queues while running
 Be very carefull here, first do a dry run on the test environment and check of everything went as expected.
 It is very easy to make a painfull mistake.
 When you made sure you know what you are doing, sign in and click on "Queues" -> "Queue settings".
 You should be able to change any RabbitMQ setting.